 From the online food shop to your kids’ homework, Chromebooks are well-suited for busy families.
 Because they’re so easy to use, even Granddad will be able to join in the fun.
 Not only that, but you can all have your own account, so you won’t see anyone else’s bookmarks or files.
 And to make sure everyone’s safe, the Family Link app lets you set screen time limits and block certain websites.

 Because they’re so simple and secure, they’re great for students.
 Whether you’re in school or off to Uni, their light design is great for slipping in your bag and carrying to class.
-And with lots of apps at your fingertips, not only will there be something to help you write that essay, but you’ll be able to download Netflix, Disney+ or Stadia to play your favourite films or games.
+And with lots of apps at your fingertips, not only will there be something to help you write that essay, but you’ll be able to download Netflix and Disney+ to watch your favourite films